eclipse/mosaic.website/content/tutorials/barnim_advanced/_index.md

 The `SlowDownApp` induces a speed reduction as soon as the on-board sensors detect hazardous conditions.
 To detect the change in the on-board sensors, the state of the sensors have to be queried whenever the vehicle has moved.
-This is achieved by implementing the `afterUpdateVehicleInfo()` method which is called whenever the traffic simulator executed one simulation step.
+This is achieved by implementing the `onVehicleUpdated()` method which is called whenever the traffic simulator executed one simulation step.

 In this specific implementation, the speed of the vehicle is reduced to *25 km/h* within the entire hazardous area.